My Way killings

-The "My Way" killings were a social phenomenon in the Philippines, referring to a number of fatal disputes which arose from the singing of the song "My Way", popularized by Frank Sinatra, in karaoke bars (more commonly known as "videoke" in the Philippines).
+The "My Way" killings were a social phenomenon in the Philippines, involving a number of fatal disputes that arose from the singing of the song "My Way", popularized by Frank Sinatra, in karaoke bars (more commonly known as "videoke" in the Philippines).
 A New York Times article estimated the number of killings to be at least six as of 2010.
-Between 2002 and 2012, numerous people were killed for singing this song.
+Between 2002 and 2012, numerous people were killed for singing the song.

-Explanations for these incidents differ, from the song being simply frequently sung among the nation's karaoke bars, where violence is common, to perceived aggression in the lyrics of the song.
+Explanations for these incidents differ, from the song simply being a popular choice in the nation's karaoke bars, where violence is common, to perceived aggression in the lyrics of the song.

 Background and history

 Karaoke singing is a widespread, popular pastime in the Philippines.
 Many were earning about US$2 (₱) a day in 2007 and could purchase time on a "videoke" machine at a rate of US$ (₱5) per song.
 Filipinos who can afford to do so often get private rooms at karaoke bars.

 Since January 16, 1998, about a dozen incidents occurred in connection with strenuous complaints over the singing of the song "My Way", prompting Filipino newspapers to name the phenomenon the My Way' killings".

-Attention to these killings peaked on May 29, 2007, when 29-year-old Romy Baligula was shot dead by bouncer guard Robilito Ortega at a bar in San Mateo, Rizal.
+Attention to these killings in response peaked on May 29, 2007, when 29-year-old Romy Baligula was shot dead by bouncer guard Robilito Ortega at a bar in San Mateo, Rizal.
 The bouncer had stated that he was prompted to kill Romy using his service weapon, a .38 caliber pistol, when Romy accidentally went off key while singing "My Way" and struggled to get back on track.

-The phenomenon continued in the 2010s and gained much more attention when the chairman of a barangay in Tondo, Manila was shot alongside his aide/driver by motorcycle-riding gunmen, while singing the song during a Christmas party; the chairman died on the spot while the aide survived in critical condition.
+The phenomenon continued in the 2010s and gained much more attention when the chairman of a barangay in Tondo, Manila, was shot alongside his aide/driver by motorcycle-riding gunmen, while singing the song during a Christmas party; the chairman died on the spot while the aide survived in critical condition.
 In leads to the case, authorities suspect the motive to be allegations of the chairman being a protector of drug peddlers and small-time kingpins, which residents of the barangay as well as the chairman's friends, acquaintances, and relatives vehemently denied, believing the crime to be politically motivated.

 The last known incident was in June 2018, when 61-year-old Jose Bosmion Jr. was stabbed to death by his neighbor, 28-year-old Rolando Cañeso, during a birthday party in Dipolog.
 Bosmion grabbed the microphone from Cañeso right as he was about to sing the song, leading to a fist fight that turned into a stabbing.